maldoinc/wireup/readme.md

     def __init__(self, db: Database) -> None:
         self.db = db

-# Now that the dependencies are defined, register them with the container.
-# You can pass a list of classes, functions, or even modules to be scanned.
 container = create_sync_container(injectables=[Database, UserService])
 user_service = container.get(UserService)  # ✅ Dependencies resolved.
 ```